When the first question we ask about a political controversy is not “what happened?” but “who did it?”, our public life is already in trouble.

 We often consume politics like sports.
 We rejoice when our team wins and feel satisfied when the opposing team makes a mistake.
 But democracy is not a cheering contest.
 A good citizen may support a party close to their convictions.
 But if a referee’s decision is plainly wrong and one still defends it only because it benefits one’s own team, that person no longer loves the fairness of the game; they are absorbed only in the team’s victory.

 Politics is similar.
-If we say we love democracy but stay silent about our side’s foul and rage only at the opponent’s foul, what we love may not be democracy but the possibility of our camp’s victory.
-The same is true in the language of faith: to speak of justice while closing our eyes to the injustice of our own side is not justice but idolized belonging.
+If we say we love democracy but stay silent about our side's foul and rage only at the opponent's, what we love may not be democracy but the prospect of our party's victory.
+The same is true in the language of faith: to speak of justice while closing our eyes to the injustice of our own side is not justice but partisan loyalty raised to the level of an idol.

 Political maturity begins when we can apply to people we like the same standard we apply to people we dislike.

-The “third option” of Tertia Optio does not mean blending both sides in moderation.
-Nor does it mean mechanical neutrality on every issue.
-It means putting truth before camps.
-It means preserving the freedom to say that my side is right when it is right, and wrong when it is wrong.
+The “third option” of Tertia Optio does not mean splitting the difference between two sides.
+Nor does it require neutrality on every issue.
+It means putting truth before party.
+It means preserving the freedom to say that my side is right when it is right and wrong when it is wrong.

 Therefore, in public controversies such as this one, the necessary posture is clear.
-We must separate verifiable facts as much as possible.
+We must distinguish verified facts from allegations, interpretations, and speculation.
 We must ask whether institutions and procedures actually worked.
-If responsibility exists, it must be named regardless of camp.
+If responsibility exists, it must be named regardless of party.
 We must not demonize the entire opposing side on the basis of what has not yet been confirmed.
-And we must promise ourselves that we would apply the same standard if the same thing happened under another government.
+And we must commit ourselves to applying the same standard if the same thing happens under another government.

-We must monitor politicians.
-But first, we must monitor how easily our own standards are shaken by political belonging.
-Camps may be necessary.
-But the moment a camp comes before truth, citizens become mere supporters, and politics becomes tribal war rather than public work.
+We must hold politicians accountable.
+But we must also examine how easily political belonging unsettles our own standards.
+Parties and coalitions are necessary to democratic government.
+The moment partisan loyalty comes before truth, however, citizens become mere fans and politics becomes tribal conflict rather than public work.

-Whatever conclusion this controversy eventually reaches, this question should remain: could we say the same thing if the subject changed?
-If that question makes us uncomfortable, perhaps that discomfort is a sign that political maturity is still possible.
+Whatever conclusion this controversy eventually reaches, one question should remain: if the roles were reversed, would we say the same thing?
+If that question makes us uncomfortable, perhaps the discomfort is evidence that political maturity is still possible.

-Editorial note: This column does not claim to settle the factual questions in any specific allegation.
-It uses the controversy as an occasion to examine camp logic, double standards, and the standards of public judgment.
-Concrete responsibility must be determined separately through verified facts and due procedure.
+Editorial note: This essay does not claim to settle the factual questions surrounding any specific allegation.
+It uses the controversy to examine partisan loyalty, double standards, and the standards of public judgment.
+Responsibility must be determined separately through verified facts and due process.